Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 Oily Scalp

-Malassezia globose, a microbe on everyone’s scalp, responds to the extra sebum by producing more oleic acid.
+Malassezia globose, a microbe that resides on everyone’s scalp, responds to the extra sebum by producing more oleic acid.
 Your scalp becomes even more irritated as a result, turning flaky to try to get rid of the irritant and causing dandruff.

 Oily Scalp care

-Shampoo When washing your hair, choose cool or room-temperature water.
+Shampoo When washing your hair, choose cool or room temperature water.
 Hot water encourages the production of more oil.

 Wash and shampoo your hair regularly with a suitable product.